seapagan/pyBlog/README.md

 - ReCaptcha or similar on the new comment form.
 - Tidy up new comment form for anonymous users.
 - Add Timezone support so the user sees all times in his local timezone.
-- Disable Django own admin in Production mode - remove the app and urls.
-This is already done, though I may want to add the ability for certain trusted IP to still access if needed.
+- Disable Django's own admin in Production mode - (completely - the admin app and urls are not even loaded). `This is already done`, though I may want to add the ability for certain trusted IP to still access if needed.
-- Sensitive variables (Secret, database login etc) moved to ENV variables and taken out the code.

 - Some small tweaks needed to the CSS on smaller screens
 - Implement code minimization and tidy up the CSS, probably refactor as PostCSS